-Shaker Kitchen Chairs
+Shaker Style Dining Chairs

-Shaker style is typically very simple.
+Shaker style dining chairs are typically very simple.
 When adding a Contemporary two-tone, two-wood finish, however, our classic Shaker Aragon Fan Back Chair is both chic and simple.
 The broad top rail in this chair is Elm in Burnished Honey stain leading down to the fan back.
 Slats of the back and all darker pieces of this chair are Brown Maple.
 The steam bent slats are curved for superior lumbar support.When buying chairs, note if the description indicates period correct construction or lumbar support.
 Period correct pieces will have a straight back.
 The trademark detail of Shaker style is the splayed or saber leg.
-This curving identifier, juxtaposed against a straight apron, catches the eye and assists in ecclectic design.
+This curving identifier, juxtaposed against a straight apron, catches the eye and assists in eclectic design.
 When table and chair legs complement each other, you have a winning combination.

-Queen Anne Dining Chairs
+Queen Anne Style Dining Chairs

 Queen Anne Style has traditionally meant ornate, made of Cherry, and stained dark with a hint of red.
-Countryside's Regal Dining Chair certainly fits that description and is pictured with a fabric upholstered seat.
+Countryside's Queen Victoria Dining Chair certainly fits that description and is pictured with a fabric upholstered seat.
 The cresting top rail is quite detailed and the ear is handcrafted to join properly with the rest of the stile.
 Frequently the entire chair back is carved as a single piece.
 The elaborate back splat fits into the shoe which is part of the seat structure.
-A scalloped apron is common in Victorian, Queen Anne, and French Country chairs as are the front cabriole shaped legs and pad feet.
+A scalloped apron is common in Victorian, Queen Anne, and French Country chairs as are the front cabriole-shaped legs and pad feet.
 A bonus feature of the Regal's front legs is a reeded design that further elevates this formal dining chair.

-Contemporary Kitchen Chairs
+Contemporary Style Dining Chairs

-French Country Chairs
+French Country Style Dining Chairs

-Arts and Crafts Dining Chairs
+Arts and Crafts or Craftsman Style Dining Chairs

 Arts and Crafts or Craftsman style furniture is as varied as any style.
 Here at Countryside, it is closely related to Mission, Shaker, and Contemporary styles with simple lines and clean presentation.
-The fundamental difference is the common use of geometric cut outs, Quartersawn White Oak, and extremely structured design.
+The fundamental difference is the common use of geometric cutouts, Quartersawn White Oak, and extremely structured design.
 Our Eastwood Arts and Crafts Dining Chair perfectly embodies a pure example of this style.

 Ladder Back Chairs

-Our Early American Colonist Ladder Back Chair is a period perfect replica of the common Shaker ladder back chair.
+Our Early American Colonist Ladder Back Chair is a period-perfect replica of the common Shaker ladder back chair.
 These chairs are often tall and narrow and work very well in kitchens or restaurants.
 Note that any painted dining room chair you see in Countryside's online gallery will likely be in Brown Maple.
 This wood is smooth and is the best option for painting.

 Bow Back Chairs

-Bow back chairs may fit into a number of style categories, but the common trait is the steam bent bow of the back.
+Bow Back Chairs may fit into a number of style categories, but the common trait is the steam bent bow of the back.
 Our Magnussen Dining Chair, for instance, has a carved Queen Anne back splat, a smooth Contemporary base, and spindles in the bow back which is typically Classic or Traditional.
 These chairs are extremely versatile, but the stile is, obviously, not continuous.
 Most bow back chairs will feature a stretcher base for durability.
 Paddle back chairs, dowel back chairs, arrow back chairs, and feather back chairs are all bow back chairs.
 High and low versions of these types merely indicate the height of the chair back.
 Further, you will find "bent" in front of many chairs which means the paddles, arrows, or feathers have been steam bent to provide lumbar support.
 If that is not in the name, the chair is probably very straight and period correct.

-Sheaf Back Kitchen Chairs
+Sheaf Back Chairs

 Sheaf back chairs are very Traditional kitchen and dining chairs.
 The spindles in the back of the chair are steam bent and appear to be wrapped in a piece of wood to resemble bundled wheat.
-Our Wheatland Sheaf Dining Chair also features Early American finials on the top of the stiles, which are not continuous.

 Press Back Chairs